pcmichaud/micro/source/invest.rst

 Source:`Tom et al. (2007) <https://science.sciencemag.org/content/315/5811/515>`_

-From these choices, they also estimate that the relative sensitivity of choice to losses was twice as large as for gains, consisstent with evidence from KT.
-When they look at regions of the brain that are responsible for the sensitivity to gains and losses, they find, perhaps contrary to what some might expect, that it is roughly the same regions of the brain which react.
-Hence, loss aversion is not the result of emotions such as fear (disconfort or vigilence).
+From these choices, they also estimate that the relative sensitivity of choice to losses was twice as large as for gains, consistent with evidence from KT.
+When they look at regions of the brain that are responsible for the sensitivity to gains and losses, they find, perhaps contrary to what some might expect that it is roughly the same regions of the brain which react.
+Hence, loss aversion is not the result of emotions such as fear (discomfort or vigilance).

 .. figure:: /images/tom_scans.png
    :scale: 100